Peter Szijjarto: If we enlarge NATO, why not the EU?

 Hungary supports strengthening the role of the Organization for Security and Co-operation in Europe (OSCE) in peace-building as the last channel for East-West dialogue, Hungarian Minister of Foreign Affairs and Trade Peter Szijjarto said in Budapest on Thursday.
-Speaking at a joint press conference with Bujar Osmani, Foreign Minister of North Macedonia, which currently holds the OSCE Chairmanship, the minister stressed that maintaining dialogue between the parties is the only way to achieve peace in Ukraine.
+Speaking at a joint press conference with North Macedonian Foreign Minister Bujar Osmani, a country that currently holds the OSCE Chairmanship, FM Szijjarto underlined that maintaining dialogue between the parties is the only way to achieve peace in Ukraine.

 The Hungarian government supports all efforts to strengthen the role of the OSCE in peace-building,